Mustard (condiment): French mustard

 French mustard is a dark brown, mild, tangy, and sweet mustard that, despite its name, is not French in origin.
 French mustard is particular to the UK and was invented by Colman's in 1936.
 It became a popular accompaniment to steak in particular.
 Colman's ceased retail production of French mustard in 2001 after Unilever, which now owns Colman's, was ordered to stop selling it by the European Union following its takeover of the rival mustard-maker Amora–Maille in 2000.
 Many British supermarkets still offer their own version of French mustard.

-Kasundi

-Kasundi (Bengali: কাসুন্দি) is the Bengali variety of mustard sauce or relish.
-It has the pungent paste of fermented mustard seeds, spices and sometimes dried mangoes, dried Indian plum and olives.
-Kasundi is popular as a dipping sauce in Bengali cuisine.

 Fruit mustards

 Fruit and mustard have been combined since the Lombard creation of mostarda di frutta in the 14th century.
 Large chunks of fruit preserved in a sweet, hot mustard syrup were served with meat and game, and were said to be a favourite of the Dukes of Milan.
 Traditional variations of fruit mustards include apple mustard (traditional in Mantua and very hot), quince mostarda (or mostarda vicentina, mild and with a jam-like appearance), and cherry mustard.
 In various areas of Italy, the term mostarda refers to sweet condiments made with fruit, vegetables, and mosto, grape juice that gets simmered until syrupy.